simonandras/gym-snake/README.md

 # gym-snake

-### First Milestone
+### Second Milestone

-The first milestone was the own OpenAI Gym environment.
-The content of this is all the files except the files in the "Algorithms" folder.
-The environment is a snake game environment with adjustable shape.
-The code documentation is not ready yet.
-The env can be used as showed in the test.py, but it can be also used with the OpenAI function too: "env = gym.make('snake-v0', shape=(40, 40))".

-I plan to implement some agents to the next milestone and compare their performance.
+The DQN angent is implemented in the algorithms folder.
+There is a training process in the rf_agent_test.ipynb, but unfortunately it perfoms poorly for now.
+I think the problem is with the model: i have to use an autoencoder (possibly a vae) to create state representation and the RL model should only use this representation for learing the policy.
+If this works, then i will implement the double learning version of the current model.
+Some other improvements can also be used.
+The documentation is not ready for now, and i have to do some experiment to solve the problem properly.